lifedox/granular-configuration-language/README_2.md

     copy2: *common_setting
     ```
     _Result:_ `{"copy1: "Some Value", "copy2": "Some Value"}`
   - **Action:** Marks the key and value to be removed just after load (technically: it acts as a part of the load).
-This allows YAML anchors to be defined in the value and used, but by the time the Configuration is merge and built, the key and value are already removed.
+This allows YAML anchors to be defined in the value and used, but by the time the Configuration is merged and built, the key and value are already removed.
   - Notes:
     - `!Del` will only act when applied to the key of mapped value (`!Del key: value`; not `key: !Del value`).
 When applied otherwise it does nothing.
 Using key allows `!Del d: %setting !Func itertools.chain`.
-    - `!Del` is one of the few exception to laziness and acts at load time.
+    - `!Del` is one of the few exceptions to laziness and acts at load time.
 - `!Merge` <a id="tag-Merge"></a>
   - **Argument:** _list[Any]_.
   - **Usage:**